erwald/blog/posts/a-contradiction-at-the-heart-of-stallman's-free-software-argument.md

 Let me begin with a throat clearing.
 I'm all for free (as in free speech) software.
 I have contributed, in small ways at least, to free & open source projects, I admire many of its proponents & contributors & am increasingly trading out proprietary tools & services for free ones.
 The [code for this website](https://github.com/erwald/blog) is free.
 Nearly every other software project I have undertaken privately is also free.
 I think that [making software free is good for innovation]({{ '/posts/evolution-of-programming-language-traits/' | url }}).
 It's good for programmers.
 It's good for people.
 It's the kind of thing that everybody can get behind.

-But (and you knew there was going to be a "but") the philosophy that Richard Stallman presents in _[Why Software Should Be Free](https://www.gnu.org/philosophy/shouldbefree.en.html)_ goes too far for me.
+But (& you knew there was going to be a "but") the philosophy that Richard Stallman presents in _[Why Software Should Be Free](https://www.gnu.org/philosophy/shouldbefree.en.html)_ goes too far for me.
 It goes so far that it bends into a circle & eats its own tail, like [the world-serpent of the Norse sagas](https://en.wikipedia.org/wiki/J%C3%B6rmungandr).
 That is to say, there is a contradiction at its heart, precisely where its theory meets its praxis.

 I will explain what I mean by that soon enough.
 But first I will try to summarise Stallman's argument as clearly & sympathetically as I can.
 The argument goes something like this: